Personal information charter

 To fulfil our statutory role we are required to collect and process personal data.
-This information charter sets out what you can expect from The Charity Commission in respect of information we request or hold about you.
+Our personal information charter sets out what you can expect from us in respect of personal data we collect and/or may receive about you.

-When we ask for your information we will:
+When we ask for your personal data we will:

 - explain why we need it

 - only ask for what we need

 - make sure it is protected